Grady Livingston

 Livingston grew up in Oakland, California and attended Bishop O'Dowd High School from 1986 to 1990.
-He then attended Merritt College from 1991–92 through 1992–1993, where he majored in Social and Behavioral Sciences.
+He then attended Merritt College from 1991 to 1993, where he majored in Social and Behavioral Sciences.
 After he finished community college, he enrolled at Howard, which is located in Washington, D.C., and played basketball for the Bison.
 Although he was known for blocking shots, Livingston also became known for a fight he incited during a game against Delaware State on Thursday, February 24, 1994.
 He appeared to elbow an opposing player when attempting to box out to grab a rebound, which caused the Delaware State player to yank Livingston's uniform.
 As Livingston turned around, he punched the player, causing a "violent brawl" between the two teams.
 Six players were ejected, including Livingston, and he was suspended from playing in the next game.